 The Notes have not been and will not be registered under the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended; the “FIEA”).
 Accordingly, each Dealer represents and agrees that it has not, directly or indirectly, offered or sold and will not, directly or indirectly, offer or sell any Notes in Japan or to, or for the benefit of, any resident of Japan (which term as used herein means any person resident in Japan, including any corporation or other entity organised under the laws of Japan), or to others for re-offering or resale, directly or indirectly, in Japan or to, or for the benefit of, a resident of Japan except pursuant to an exemption from the registration requirements of, and otherwise in compliance with, the FIEA and any other applicable laws, regulations and ministerial guidelines of Japan.

-[NB – this selling restriction should only be used where the Issuer is not a Japanese entity]

-[NB – Additional selling restrictions to be inserted in respect of the jurisdiction of incorporation of the Issuer [and the Guarantor], if not any of the above jurisdictions.
-Local counsel to the Issuer to advise as to the form of selling restrictions and any other relevant requirements.
-Additional selling restrictions may also be required for Notes denominated in certain currencies (e.g. CNY Notes)]

 SCHEDULE 3